 In the 8th ‘impressionist’ catalogue you will find many titles which are very common, like ‘portrait’, ‘landscape’, ‘fan’, ‘head of a woman’.
 When there is no or only a vague description of the showed work by art critics, the painter himself and his acquaintances, the identification is very hard.
 As Brettell writes: ‘the paintings by Cézanne in the (3th) exhibition (in 1877) were titled so generically (three were entitled ‘nature morte’, two ‘étude de fleurs’ and four ‘paysage: ‘étude d’après nature’), and so few descriptions of them exist in the criticism, that precise identification has eluded all scholars.’
 (R2,p195)

 Often an artist painted two or more paintings with the same theme.
 It took a long time to indicate that Monet’s ‘Boulevard des Capucines’ (1874-97) was the one now in the Pushkin Museum (R22, CR292) and not the one in Kansas City (R22, CR293; R2,p23).

 When a work is not dated and when there is no significant development in the painting style the identification is also hardened.
 (R2,p22)

-My main goal is to give just an impression of what could have been exhibited, not a scientific account.
-So please don’t value my suggestions to high.
-I mostly follow the suggestions of well-informed writers who’s sources I use (them you may value high).
-Otherwise I just give uncertain suggestions looking at the titles in the catalogues and the contemporary titles.
+In my choices I mostly follow the suggestions of Moffett (=R2), Berson (=R90), Dayez (=87) and (indirectly) the Catalogue Raisonné.
+But these sources, which I highly respect, often don’t give suggestions for works that can not be identified.
+My main goal is to give an impression of what could have been exhibited.
+So I more freely combine the titles in the catalogues and the contemporary titles.
 Sometimes I give to compare another picture that probably resembles the picture that was exhibited.
 When my suggestions are of any use for further scientific research, I will be very pleased.